LuddeOnGit/PhysicsCalc/README.md

 # PhysicsCalc
-A python program that makes calculations in physics easier

-Elements.py and PhysicsCalc.py only to be used for functions and classes, GUI can be edited mainly in GUI-specific files such as GUI.py and PeriodicTable.py.
-If this leads to issues, then contact fellow comitters for advice or solution with the problem.
+A program developed by students at NRG to make Physics and Chemistry easier.

+A website is under development to further ease the use for non-programmers.
+The main programs can be found in Python4Physics.py and Python4Chemistry.py.
+A periodic table can be found in the PeriodicTable.py.

+This is a program which is under constant development.
+It gets developed as we progress in the subjects.